What to Do on Fourth of July in Austin

 - If you’re interested in the San Marcos, check out: San Marcos Lions Club, Texas State Tubes, and Don’s Fish Camp.

 - Are you trying to stay inside this 4th of July?
 It’s gonna be a hot one!
-If the heat ain’t your thing, you and the family can check out a viewing of All the President’s Men at the Alamo Drafthouse.
-What’s better than a cold theater, a patriotic film and the Alamo’s delicious food menu at your disposal?
+If the heat ain’t your thing, you and the family can check out a viewing of Steven Spielberg’s Jaws at the Alamo Drafthouse.
+What’s better than a cold theater, a summer-centric film and the Alamo’s delicious food menu at your disposal?

 If you’re looking for more things to do, check out our blog post about 50 things for teens to do in Austin this summer.